Every parent I’ve ever met shares the same dream:

 The old playbook—open a children’s savings account, maybe buy an education insurance policy, contribute when you remember—doesn’t work anymore.
 It never really did.
 But in today’s economic reality, it’s financial self-sabotage dressed up as responsibility.

-This article exposes the 8 biggest mistakes parents make when trying to secure their children’s future.
+This article exposes the 7 mistakes parents make when trying to secure their children’s future.
 And more importantly, the smarter, future-ready alternatives that actually work.
 Some of these truths will be uncomfortable.
 But if you’re serious about your child’s future, you need to hear them with an open heart.

 Also Read: